brittanyfleury/GUI_application/README.md

 - Use tkinter to set up GUI
 - Added buttons, labels, dropdown menu, listbox and entries
 - Functions:
-    -Joinmonth() function​:
+--Joinmonth() function​:
 -Creates a dataframe out of input​
 -Found counts of each month​
 -Got values and keys directly from the dataframe​ -Created bar plot and saved as jpg​
 - PURPOSE: to calculate and visualize the top months that people join